2 killed, 13 wounded at party on Chicago's South Side - WTMJ

-CHICAGO (AP) — Gunfire erupted at a party on Chicago’s South Side early Sunday, killing two people and wounding 13 others, authorities said.
+CHICAGO (AP) — Gunfire erupted at a party on Chicago’s South Side early Sunday, killing two people and wounding 13 others in what authorities say may have been a gang-related shooting.

-Officers responded at around 4:40 a.m., police spokesman Jose Jara said in a statement.
-Those shot were between the ages of 20 to 44.
-Jara earlier said 12 people had been shot, but police later raised the figure to 15.
+Officers responded at around 4:40 a.m. to reports of a shooting at a towing company where the party took place, police said.
+Jose Jara, a department spokesman, said in a statement that those shot were between the ages of 20 and 44.

 Speaking to reporters near the scene of the shooting in Chicago’s Park Manor neighborhood, Police Superintendent David Brown said investigators were still seeking a possible motive.